ExpediaGroup/adaptive-alerting/CONTRIBUTING.md

 ## Tests

 **Unit tests.** Please include unit tests for your code.
 Our tests are a work in progress, including code coverage, but this is a current focus area and we ask that you help us out.

+## Build

+**Dependencies.** Use the top-level POM for dependency management.
+Child POMs should just inherit versions from that.
+That way we can manage versions from a single place across the project.

 ## Code style